5 THINGS: on Transcoding in Post

-The go to has been the 20 year old offline formats of 15:1, 14:1, or 10:1.
+The go-to has been the 20-year-old offline formats of 15:1, 14:1, or 10:1.

-These formats are very small in size, are easily for computers to chomp through, but look like garbage.
+These formats are very small in size, are easy for computers to chomp through, but look like garbage.
 But if it means not spending money for larger storage or new computers, it’s tolerated.
 Recently, productions have been moving to the 800k and 2Mb Avid h.264 variants so they can keep larger frame sizes.

 You can create this media through the import function, using dynamic media folders, or consolidate and transcode within Media Composer itself.

 Adobe Premiere is a bit more forgiving in terms of formats.
 Premiere, like Avid, will work best with non long GOP formats like DNxHD, DNxHR, and ProRes, but also introduces Cineform, which is a fantastic codec.
 Premiere Pro also can utilize media wrapped in a QuickTime MOV wrapper, as well as MXF wrappers – both the OPAtom and OP1a flavors.
-Premiere also has the newer proxy workflow to auto generate low res media when imported into your Premiere project using Adobe Media Encoder.
+Premiere also has the newer proxy workflow to auto-generate low res media when imported into your Premiere project using Adobe Media Encoder.

-Apple Final Cut Pro X, for obvious reasons, it going to work best with ProRes files, but will also play just about anything in a Apple QuickTime MOV wrapper.
+Apple Final Cut Pro X, for obvious reasons, it going to work best with ProRes files, but will also play just about anything in an Apple QuickTime MOV wrapper.
 FCP X will also prompt you to create proxies when you import media to aid in the offline/online process – so just sit back and wait, or let FCP create the proxies in the background.

 So, how do we create this media for your NLE du jour?
 Well, using the NLE you plan on creating with is the obvious choice.
 What better tool to use than the one you’re editing with?
 But this solution does have some problems.

 Second, NLE’s are not meant to be transcoders.
 Can they?
 Yes.
 But that’s not where they excel.
-Due to this, they may be pretty slow at transcoding to create your edit media, and they routinely don’t have as many options as a full featured transcoder.
+Due to this, they may be pretty slow at transcoding to create your edit media, and they routinely don’t have as many options as a full-featured transcoder.

 This is where dedicated transcoders come into play.
 However, the usual suspects are fairly limited.
 Adobe Media Encoder, Apple’s Compressor, Sorenson Squeeze, and EditReady are common tools in an editor’s toolkit.
 And they are really good at transcoding one standalone file into another.
 Unfortunately, these tools are usually pretty poor at understanding camera card hierarchies.